Ashwinnbr007/kirana-ai-backend/readme.md

 # Kinara AI Backend

-A lightweight Go backend service built using **Gin** and **Zap**, following clean and modular design principles.
+A lightweight Go backend service built using **Gin**, **Zap**, and **Viper**, following clean and modular design principles based on the **Hexagonal Architecture**.
 This backend powers **Kinara AI**, a Malayalam voice-based assistant for merchants in **Kerala**.

 ---

-## Supported languages
+## 🌐 Supported Languages

 - Malayalam

 > *More to be added soon*

+---

 ## 🚀 Overview

 The backend currently supports uploading audio files from a client application.
-The uploaded audio will later flow through transcription, guardrail filtering, and AI inference pipelines.
+The uploaded audio can be stored locally or in **AWS S3**, based on the configuration set in `config.yaml`.
+Future stages will include Malayalam speech transcription, guardrail filtering, and AI inference pipelines.

 ---